 Rotation breaks spherical symmetry so that the ``+'' and ``-'' quantities are no longer equal or opposite, as shown in figures~\ref{fig_rot} (in which solid lines correspond to the analogue quantities in Kerr spacetime).
 Yet all these quantities have the same behaviour at the boundaries as in the static, spherically symmetric case.

 Besides, figure~\ref{fig_V_rot} shows that~$V_{+} > 0$ and~$V_{-} < 0$ still hold everywhere.
-However~$V_{+} = -V_{-}$ does no longer, so that there exist a prograde photon ring and a distinct retrograde one for each angular velocity~$\bar{\Omega}_{\mathcal{H}}$.
+However~$V_{+} = -V_{-}$ no longer does, so that there exist a prograde photon ring and a distinct retrograde one for each angular velocity~$\bar{\Omega}_{\mathcal{H}} = r_{\mathcal{H}} \Omega_{\mathcal{H}}$.
 As in Kerr spacetime, prograde and retrograde velocities decrease as~$\bar{\Omega}_{\mathcal{H}}$ increases, so that the prograde (resp. retrograde) ring radius decreases (resp. increases).
-The dependence on~$\bar{\Omega}_{\mathcal{H}}$ yet seems stronger in Kerr spacetime, meaning e.g. that the prograde ring radius decreases faster than for any nonzero~$\bar{\gamma}$.
-Since the photon ring of the static, spherically symmetric Galileon spacetime is below that of Schwarzschild spacetime, the relative position of the Kerr and Galileon prograde rings is inverted at some~$\bar{\Omega}_{\mathcal{H}}$~($\simeq 0.03$ for~$\bar{\gamma}~=~10^{-2}$).
+The dependence on~$\bar{\Omega}_{\mathcal{H}}$ yet seems stronger in Kerr spacetime, meaning e.g. that the prograde ring radius decreases faster than for any non-zero~$\bar{\gamma}$.
+Since the photon ring of the static, spherically symmetric Galileon spacetime is below that of Schwarzschild spacetime, the relative positions of the Kerr and Galileon prograde rings are inverted for some~$\bar{\Omega}_{\mathcal{H}}$~($\simeq 0.03$ for~$\bar{\gamma}~=~10^{-2}$).
 On the contrary, the Kerr retrograde ring grows away from its Galileon counterpart.